112 – Fiscal Management

 d.
 Record and maintain all property on a Master Inventory List.

-4. The Finance Office shall ensure each division conducts and submits annual inventories of county-owned property.
+4. The Finance Office will ensure each division conducts and submits annual inventories of county-owned property.

 This policy has been revised on the below listed dates: